Banat Republic

 The Republic advocated the establishment of a Swiss cantonal model in Eastern Europe, and favored peaceful cooperation among ethnicities, as alternatives to partition.
 It had limited control of the country outside of Timișoara: it never held Pančevo, which became the center of Serb self-government, and failed to fully control the Romanian cities of Lugoj and Caransebeș.
 Before the Hungarian armistice, the Banat was threatened with invasion by the French Danube Army.
 Roth's government also fought against a surge of peasant rebellions, and, though militarily weak, managed to quell uprisings in Denta, Făget and Cărpiniș.

-In late November of 1918, the entire region was occupied by the Kingdom of Serbia, which in December became the Kingdom of Serbs, Croats and Slovenes, or colloquially Yugoslavia.
-Roth remained in place as governor, and the Republic continued to have nominal existence.
-The following year, in January, the French ultimately intervened in the region, to prevent a clash between Yugoslavia and the Kingdom of Romania.
-The rump Republic was toppled on 20 February 1919, leading to significant violence.
-Roth escaped arrest and fled to Arad, where he was said to be in contact with the Hungarian Soviet Republic.
-He still proposed solutions for Banat's autonomy, including a plan to have the region absorbed into the French colonial empire.
+In late November 1918, the entire region was occupied by the Kingdom of Serbia, which in December became the Kingdom of Serbs, Croats and Slovenes, or colloquially Yugoslavia.
+Roth remained in place as governor, and the Republic continued to have a nominal existence.
+The following January, the French intervened to prevent a clash between Yugoslavia and the Kingdom of Romania.
+The rump Republic was toppled on 20 February 1919, resulting in significant violence.
+Roth escaped arrest and fled to Arad, where he was said to be in contact with representatives of the Hungarian Soviet Republic.
+He continued to propose solutions for Banat's autonomy, including a plan to have the region absorbed into the French colonial empire.
 In 1920, the Banat was divided between Yugoslavia, Romania, and Regency Hungary.

-Banat separatist and federalist schemes continued to be drafted during the early interwar, being especially popular with Swabians.
+Banat separatist and federalist schemes continued to be drafted during the early interwar period, being especially popular with Swabians.
 Before 1921, the idea of an independent Banat was taken up by the Autonomous Swabian Party and by Swabians of French descent; Romanians such as Avram Imbroane and Petru Groza were sympathetic toward minority rights and decentralization, but did not endorse autonomy.
 As far-left militants, Groza and Roth collaborated with each other throughout the interwar period.
 Swabian-centered autonomist projects were also taken up by Nazi Germany during World War II, resulting in the creation of a Nazified Banat; liberal Swabians such as Stefan Frecôt opposed this trend, and came to advocate full delimitation between French and German Swabians.
-After decades, separatist projects in the Banat reemerged in 2010s Romania, where they became associated with regional, rather than ethnic, identities.
+After many decades, Romania witnessed a revival of separatist projects in the Banat in the 2010s, where they became associated with regional, rather than ethnic, identities.